Noah-Huppert/k8s-deploy/README.md

 - Can run anywhere
 	- No continuous integration product specific configuration
 - Easy to setup and use
+	- A simple bash script
-	- Just download and run a single binary
+	- Just download and run

 # Usage
 Execute the `k8s-deploy` script.